 Cloud Tunneling Service

-Public-facing services (like Jellyfin, Immich, AFFiNE) are accessible via custom domains that route through Cloudflare's infrastructure.
+Public-facing services (like Plex, Immich, AFFiNE) are accessible via custom domains that route through Cloudflare's infrastructure.
 This means no ports are opened on my router, and Cloudflare provides DDoS protection and SSL encryption automatically.

 Private VPN